 Symptoms appearing in mid-late summer may very well be attributable to Verticillium wilt.
 These symptoms may present as acute or chronic problems.

-1. Acute Symptoms: If acute, you may suddenly see curling leaves, an abrupt change of color (from green to red or yellow), falling leaves, branch dieback and general wilting.
+1. Acute Symptoms: If acute, you may suddenly see curling leaves, an abrupt change of color (from green to red or yellow), falling leaves, stem or branch dieback and general wilting.
 Entire sections of the bush or tree may die off.

 Some types of trees exhibit sections of dead bark on the trunk and branches because the inner bark has been killed by the fungus.
 Other types may suddenly drop green leaves without any wilting, scorching or yellowing.
 It is not unusual for Verticillium to cause a tree or bush to simply die suddenly and collapse.